87% Client Satisfaction Rating

 Day 8: Departure

-After breakfast, depending on your flight details, you will be transferred to the airport for your onward flight back home at the end of your Primate Safari in Uganda.
+After breakfast, depending on your flight details, you will be transferred to the airport for your onward flight back home at the end of your Discover The Great Apes of Uganda Safari.

 Meal Plan: Breakfast